Your trusted partner in cosmetic care abroad

 Weeks 2–4

 Incision lines fade from pink to pale and the refined nostril shape becomes clearer each day.
 Normal daily activities and desk work resume fully.
-Avoid contact sports, swimming, and anything that risks impact to the nose for at least three weeks.
+Gym sessions and cardio can resume from 2 to 3 weeks, but contact sports, swimming, and anything that risks impact to the nose should wait at least four weeks.

 Months 1–3